mathieuSauvage/MayaFluidTextureViewer/README.md

 You can translate the viewer fluid (the fluid object), it will translate the texture slice correctly so you are not stuck with a visualization of the center of your fluid

+## Intented way to use it

+After you cached the source fluid then you can focus on the texture animation of various parameters by playblasting the viewer.

 ## Usage in Maya

 2 ways: